josemari29/HPCBuild-Spack-Usage-Notes/README.md

 # HPCBuild-Spack-Usage-Notes

 ---

-# Spack Installation and Configuration Guide

 ## Overview

 This guide provides detailed instructions for installing and configuring Spack to manage software installations on a high-performance computing (HPC) system.
-The configuration sets up custom directories for new applications and module files.
+The configuration sets up custom directories for new applications and module files, including using the generic concretizer to handle various microarchitectures.

 ## Prerequisites